SFOE/SSMDS/Specification.md

 ## Overview

-A sharing **system** operator is identified by a unique system_id and described by at least a name and a language.
+A sharing **system** is identified by a unique system_id and described with information about the operator.

 A **station** is a place described by coordinates where vehicles are positioned.
 Every station belongs to a sharing system.